dashpay/docs/governance/understanding.rst

 allows for completely trustless and decentralized allocation of the budget.

+If a proposal has passed the voting threshold but insufficient funds remain to pay the full amount requested, it will not be funded at all.
+Any smaller proposals which have also passed the threshold that will fit in the budget will be funded, even if they have lower net approval than the larger proposal.
+Proposals requesting payment over multiple budget periods will remain in the treasury system for the duration of their validity if they pass the voting threshold, even if insufficient budget is available for funding as described above.
+Any unallocated budget is simply never created in the superblock, reducing unnecessary inflation.

 Due to the decentralized nature of the masternode system, it is sometimes necessary to form funded organisations, such as committees or companies, to be responsible for some project or task.
 These are